Privacy Policy

 "Personal information" means any information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular individual, as defined under the applicable law in your jurisdiction.

-"Sensitive personal information" has the meaning given to it under the applicable law in your jurisdiction (for example, the CPRA, Quebec Law 25, or the GDPR), and may include precise geolocation, financial account identifiers, government identifiers, biometric information, health information, account credentials, and the contents of communications.
+"Sensitive personal information" has the meaning given to it under the applicable law in your jurisdiction, and may include precise geolocation, financial account identifiers, government identifiers, biometric information, health information, account credentials, and the contents of communications.

-"Process" (and its conjugations) means any operation performed on personal information, including collection, recording, organization, structuring, storage, adaptation, retrieval, consultation, use, disclosure, transmission, alignment, restriction, erasure, and destruction.
+"Process" means any operation performed on personal information, including collection, recording, organization, structuring, storage, adaptation, retrieval, consultation, use, disclosure, transmission, alignment, restriction, erasure, and destruction.

 "Sub-processor" means a third party engaged by Payzium to process personal information on Payzium's behalf and under Payzium's instructions.